Caldarie/flutter_tflite_audio/README.md

 3. To collect the results from the stream, invoke startAudioRecognition.
 Depending on the type of model, choose one of the following below:

-a) For those using Googles Teachable Machine.
+    a.
+For those using Googles Teachable Machine.

 ```dart
 //For decoded wav, use these parameters